dazuma/erl2ex/README.md

 ### Known issues

-*   If a "do" clause or similar appears in the arguments pattern, codegen gets confused.
-Example found in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_bootstrap.erl (function "MACRO-defmodule").
 *   Need to analyze macro substitutions to determine whether variables matched in their arguments should be exported.
 A failure example is in https://github.com/talentdeficit/jsx/blob/develop/src/jsx.erl (function end_stream_test_) in which the references to F should not be exported because each call to _assertEqual wraps it in a fun.
 *   Defining a macro that attempts to assign to a substitution results in an exception. e.g. `-define(A(X), X = 1).` should be legal.
 This may also run into problems because Elixir's macros are hygenic.
 *   Returning a remote function reference from a macro is not supported: e.g. `-define(A, m:f).` generates illegal Elixir syntax.